cissica/recipe_outlet/README.md

 # GroceryRun

 Grocery Run is an application that allows users to view recipes and save them after they have created an account.
+This application was created with a Rails API and React + Redux frontend.

 ## Usage